Fra Carnevale: Paintings

 Controversy surrounded the four pieces, Saint John the Baptist, The Crucifixion, Saint Peter, and Saint Francis, regarding whether or not they were from the same altarpiece.
 The examination of the carpentry of the panels undertaken for the exhibition at the Metropolitan Museum demonstrates that, despite discrepancies in the dimensions of the painted surfaces, the four works are, indeed, from a single polyptych.
-The Crucifixion had previously been attributed to Giovanni Boccati, Piero della Francesca, and Domenico Veneziano, but since the piece referred more to Lombard art styles versus the Florentine culture of Lippi or Veneziano’s works, it was in the end attributed to Carnevale.
+The Crucifixion had previously been attributed to Giovanni Boccati, Piero della Francesca, and Domenico Veneziano, but since the piece referred more to Lombard art styles versus the Florentine culture of Lippi or Veneziano's works, it was, in the end, attributed to Carnevale.
 When viewing all four of these panels, we see the dense model-like treatment of the drapery with its deep shadows, yet there is a sensitivity in the manner by which the highlights are painted.
 Even the rocks in the background of The Crucifixion appear to be made of cloth instead of solid earth.

 Drawings

-One drawing now attributed to Fra Carnevale appears as the middle drawing from the bottom part of a page from Vasari’s Libro de’ Disegni.
-This drawing was originally attributed to Piero della Francesca, whose works overlapped the latter years of Carnevale’s productions.
-This, however, appears to be an anachronism of sorts, as the center drawing appears instead to be from Florence during Fra Carnevale’s teenage years.
+One drawing now attributed to Fra Carnevale appears as the middle drawing from the bottom part of a page from Vasari's Libro de’ Disegni.
+This drawing was originally attributed to Piero della Francesca, whose works overlapped the latter years of Carnevale's productions.
+This, however, appears to be an anachronism of sorts, as the centre drawing appears instead to be from Florence during Fra Carnevale's teenage years.
 The drawing depicts a youth worker in rumpled clothing whose proud stature betrays his misshapen appearance.
-Stylistically, this youth shows a pouting expression that is a trademark Carnevale caricature as well as the standardized form of Carnevale’s characterization of the physique and the details of the character’s dress.
+Stylistically, this youth shows a pouting expression that is a trademark Carnevale caricature, as well as the standardised form of Carnevale's characterisation of the physique and the details of the character's dress.
 Known more for his ability to use shadow and light convincingly, Fra Carnevale failed to produce equally convincing physiology in his human subjects.
-They instead appear sinuous and the affect is flat rather than alive.
+They instead appear sinuous, and the effect is flat rather than alive.

 Libro de’ Disegni contains another drawing likely completed by Fra Carnevale.
-This depiction of eleven male nudes was originally attributed Domenico Veneziano, but instead was likely completed between 1445 and 1450 when Fra Carnevale apprenticed with Filippo Lippi.
+This depiction of eleven male nudes was originally attributed to Domenico Veneziano, but instead was likely completed between 1445 and 1450 when Fra Carnevale apprenticed with Filippo Lippi.

 Another set of drawings has a more controversial attribution to Fra Carnevale, coming out of Filippo Lippi's Coronation of the Virgin.
-Within this body of art, there are two reproductions that may possibly have been completed by Fra Carnevale; a woman standing and a monk kneeling.
+Within this body of art, there are two reproductions that may possibly have been completed by Fra Carnevale: a woman standing and a monk kneeling.
 Due to the fact that these are reproductions of other works, the attribution to Fra Carnevale is less certain.